turingschool/front-end-curriculum/projects/capstone.md

 * Implement OAuth and store user data in the BE database as needed
 * Implement Progressive Web App (PWA) technologies like: background sync, IndexedDB, static assets caching using a Service Worker
 * Utilize websockets rather than traditional HTTP/HTTPS (maybe [socket.io](https://socket.io/))

+**Note:** FE students can be the BE creators and vice versa, if it fits into your learning goals

 ## Day 1 Deliverables